raganwald/braythwayt.com/_posts/2013-06-18-nordic-ruby.md

 [^distance]: Amusingly, I flew straight over Stockholm to Helsinki, and doubled back on a connecting flight.
 In a sense, I actually flew 6,619 km to Helsinki and another 397 back, for a total of over 7,000 km each way!

 Nordic Ruby was held at the [Yasuragi Hasseludden][yh], a Japanese (or Japanese-themed) spa in the Swedish archipelago.
-There is much to say on the subject, but I'd like to approach it in a roundabout way.

-[yh]: http://www.yasuragi.se

 Upon checking in, I was issued some slippers and a blue cotton robe.
-As I was walking to my room, I saw many people wearing the exact same robes, some from the conference and others visiting Yasuragi for pleasure.
+Walking to my room, I saw many people wearing the exact same robes, some from the conference and others visiting Yasuragi for pleasure.
 I decided to wear the robe to the conference, and I was not alone.

+[yh]: http://www.yasuragi.se

 [![Conversation](/assets/images/conversation.jpg)](http://www.flickr.com/photos/elabsse/9023805673/)